Cais/bns-featured-category/readme.txt

 * confirmed compatible with WordPress 3.3
 * added i18n support
 * minor code and format clean-up
+* put code blocks into more logical order

 = 1.8.5 =
 * released May 2011